Nagashree-MR/Customer-call-analysis/README.md

 ## Overview

 This project features an interactive Microsoft Excel dashboard built to analyze **call center performance at the representative level**.
-It allows users to drill down into individual rep metrics, helping supervisors assess productivity, identify top performers, and spot improvement opportunities — all within a clean and intuitive interface.
+It allows users to drill down into individual rep metrics, helping supervisors assess productivity, identify top performers, and spot improvement opportunities, all within a clean and intuitive interface.

 ## Key Insights Provided